How freelancers should get feedback

 “If agencies treat freelancers well, then they become a great referrer about the agency,” Ms Smith said, “and therein [the agency] starts creating a type of virtual circle of attracting talent.”

-Freelancers’ status – skilled labour, no hefty overheads, available at short notice and often with no termination notice, provides another reason for jittery employers to keep them sweet.
+Freelancers’ status – skilled but independent labour, imposing no hefty overheads, available at short notice and often with no termination notice, provides another reason for jittery employers to keep them sweet.

 “There is no doubt that the creative industry too is suffering in this turbulent financial time as budgets and campaigns get cut,” Ms Howlett, of Hirescores.com, said yesterday.